What is a Scrum Master?

 Learn About the Role of the Scrum Master

-As described in the Scrum Guide, the Scrum Master is responsible for promoting and supporting Scrum as defined in the Scrum Guide.
+As described in the Scrum Guide, the Scrum Master is responsible for promoting and supporting Scrum.
 Scrum Masters do this by helping everyone understand Scrum theory, practices, rules, and values.

 The Scrum Master is a servant-leader for the Scrum Team.
 The Scrum Master helps those outside the Scrum Team understand which of their interactions with the Scrum Team are helpful and which aren’t.
 The Scrum Master helps everyone change these interactions to maximize the value created by the Scrum Team.

 Service to the Product Owner

 The Scrum Master serves the Product Owner in several ways, including: